Ford says big changes will cost it $11 billion in coming years

 Related: The trade war is starting to hurt American automakers

+"You're teasing the market with very large numbers.
+Your own people are going to read the newspaper and say, 'What's going on?'" said Adam Jonas, auto analyst for Morgan Stanley.
+"I really do hope you can reconsider the communication strategy.
+It's not just good enough."

+While details were very limited, there was good news for those working in the company's North American plants.
+That part of the company is doing very well, producing essentially all of the profit at the company.

-As with rivals GM (GM) and Fiat Chrysler (FCAU), Ford also reported a drop in second-quarter earnings.
+But as with rivals GM (GM) and Fiat Chrysler (FCAU), Ford also reported a drop in second-quarter earnings.
 It also reduced its earnings outlook for the rest of the year.
-Ford attributed the lower guidance to lower sales in Europe and Asia, and problems at a North American supplier.
+Ford attributed the lower guidance to lower sales in Europe and Asia, and a fire at a North American supplier.

+"We're extremely dissatisfied with our performance in Asia and Europe," said Hackett.

 Related: What's next for Fiat Chrysler